 Then my teacher came to me, and everything was changed.
 Her heart was full of pity and love, and she thought out ways to teach me.
 At the beginning she taught me to spell words on my fingers.
-The first word I learned was d-o-1-1, doll.
+The first word I learned was d-o-l-l, doll.
 Then she helped me to find my lost voice.
 I learned to read and write and talk.
 She also helped me to discover that I had a spirit, and that God is love.
 I found out that there was enough sunshine in that Love to brighten a dark world.
-It is because some one cared about me that I am able to speak to you today.
+It is because some one cared about me that I am able to speak to you because some one cared about me that I am able to speak to you today.